Future of the workforce: Will it be a Red, Blue, Green or Yellow World in 2030?

 - Large parts of existing jobs will either be replaced or augmented by technology-70% would consider using treatments to enhance their brain and body if this improved employment prospects in the future) with talent being identified very early and brought through the business.

 - Workforces are attracted to an organisation because they believe in its mission (23% say that doing a ‘job that makes a difference’ is most important to their career).
+This will lead to a rise in green jobs, with an emphasis on conscious roles with a positive impact on the future.

 - Technology is used to ensure there is minimal impact on the environment and those around them as well as to enhance the scarce resources those businesses have.
+Artificial Intelligence will have a big impact on the future of green jobs, including enabling the workforce to accomplish more with less environmental footprint.

-In the Yellow World, humanity is hugely valued—(73 percent think technology can never replace the human mind.
+In the Yellow World, humanity is hugely valued—(73 percent think technology can never replace the human mind.)

-- The focus is on smaller organisations thinking about social responsibility, fairness and like minded people coming together to execute their craft (25% say an ideal employer is one with ideals that match their own).
+- The focus is on smaller organisations thinking about social responsibility, fairness, and like-minded people coming together to execute their craft (25% say an ideal employer is one with ideals that match their own).

 - The workforce won’t be strongly affiliated with a particular employer nor tied into a 9-5, five days a week.